The following Trusts and Inheritance Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 The following points need to be considered from a BPR perspective.

-Personally-owned land and buildings used wholly or mainly for the purposes of a co
+Personally-owned land and buildings used wholly or

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 Legislative definition of plant and machineryThe general rule allowing capital allowances on plant and machinery is given at CAA 2001, s 11.
 There is no statutory definition of the term ‘plant and machinery’ but there is confirmation in the legislation on what constitutes a building or a structure

 Tax professionals will often be asked to provide input into the financial statement work undertaken by audit professionals.
 This guidance note is intended to give an overview of some of the key issues when undertaking audit work.This note is an introduction only and is written on the assumption that

 This guidance note provides details of quarterly instalment payments (QIPs) for corporation tax purposes and which companies need to pay their tax liabilities in this manner.Generally, corporation tax is payable nine months and one day after the end of the relevant accounting period.
 However, large

 Trust property, which is the subject of a qualifying interest in possession (QIIP), may become chargeable to inheritance tax on the following occasions:•on the death of the beneficiary with the interest in possession•on the death of the beneficiary within seven years after a transfer or lifetime